 Diversify Your Greens

 As Jess Hartman of Hartman Haus proves, fiddle leaves and snake plants aren't the only ways to breathe life into your home.
-In this bedroom, she uses dried pampas leaves to give her space a west coast feel.
+In this bedroom, she uses dried leaves leaves to give her space a west coast feel.

 Embrace Natural Elements With Potted Plants